renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 ```

 Because lobsters is a web application, the relevant port should also be open to
 the public internet on the lobsters container.
-Quilt has a `publicInternet`
+Kelda has a `publicInternet`
 variable that can be used to connect containers to any IP address:

 ```javascript